 Until the late 20th century these ancient teachings were kept secret and offered to very few students of any generation.
 For all these reasons, attending the teachings represents a unique and precious opportunity.

-To register, click on the "Register Now" button below, and then "Proceed to Checkout" on the following page.
+To register, click on the "Register Now" button below, and then follow the instructions on the login page.
 If you have any questions, please write to us at email@example.com.